witoldzol/100-days-of-code/log.md

 **Thoughts** Couldn't believe that button would just work.
 I was using wrong jQuery call (click, instead of .on("click")).
 Anyway, I didn't feel like coding today, really felt apprehensive about yesterday's experience.
 But I made myself to sit in front of computer, and the rest, is a history...

 **Link(s) to work**: [https://codepen.io/Witold/pen/oBzvWB][https://github.com/witoldzol/weatherApp]

+### Day 17: January 18th, Thursday

+**Today's Progress**: Got done very little.
+Set up project files, looked at wiki api rules.

+**Thoughts** I'm falling off the wagon.
+I break my own rules.
+Wiki project feels overwhelming.
+I have to break it up.
+Wrap my head around it.
+Take my time to learn and understand how things work.
+So far it feels as if I copy pasted all the code.
+I have no idea what I'm doing.
+But that's ok, lets get things working, and figure out why later.

+**Link(s) to work**: [https://codepen.io/Witold/pen/oBzvWB][https://github.com/witoldzol/weatherApp]

+### Day 18: January 19th, Friday

+**Today's Progress**: Done a bit of research on wiki API, didn't learn anything.
+Wow.

+**Thoughts** Again feeling lazy, the scale of the problem feels overwhelming.
+No idea how to start.
+Can't even get the API to work.
+Gonna take a step back today.
+I feel tired.

+**Link(s) to work**: [https://codepen.io/Witold/pen/oBzvWB][https://github.com/witoldzol/weatherApp]